kuleuven/iRODS-User-Training/08_mango_portal.md

 ## Logging in

-You can visit the Mango portal by following ~~this link~~  (redacted).
+You will receive the link of the ManGO portal during the training.

-There, you will be asked to choose the institute you are affiliated to:
+On this page, you will be asked to choose the institute you are affiliated to:

 <img align="center" src="img/mango_portal_login_institute.png" width="600px">